OWASP/www-chapter-aarhus/index.md

 OWASP and information security in general.

 Are you currently a member?
-Remember to support your local chapter by splitting your membership fee: 40% chapter / 60% OWASP Global\!
+Remember to support your local chapter by splitting your membership fee: 40% local chapter / 60% OWASP global!

 ## Speaking at OWASP Aarhus Chapter Events